davidribeiro-dev/chromebook-enrollment/README.md

 | Cable | USB-A to micro-USB (data, not charge-only) |
 | Optional | Jumper wire for the debug pin (D2 → GND) |

-A regular Arduino Uno or Nano **will not work** — they lack native HID and cannot emulate a keyboard without additional firmware.
+A regular Arduino Uno or Nano **will not work**, they lack native HID and cannot emulate a keyboard without additional firmware.

 ## Setup